 - Yellow loosestrife (Lysimachia punctata 'Alexander')

 A Tale of Two Pachysandras

 There are two pachysandras to consider when deciding on ground covers for deer control.
-Japanese pachysandra (Pachysandra terminalis) and its American relative, Allegheny spurge (Pachysandra procumbens), both grow to about 1-foot by 1-foot.
+Japanese pachysandra (Pachysandra terminalis) and its American relative, Allegheny spurge (Pachysandra procumbens), Japanese pachysandra grows 3 to 4 inches tall and spreads 7 to 8 inches.
+It can be invasive in some areas.
+Native Allegheny spurge grows 4 to 9 inches tall and spreads less quickly.
 In North America, the Japanese pachysandra is the more vigorous ground cover and will fill in an area faster.
 But these two pachysandras are equally effective in deer control.

 - Hardiness: Both of them can be grown as far north as USDA plant hardiness zone 5.
 In zones 7 to 10 they are evergreen ground cover plants.

 - Native vs. foreign: Allegheny spurge (Pachysandra procumbens) is a perennial groundcover native to the eastern U.S. from Kentucky to Florida.
 It is favored by lovers of U.S. native plants.
 Meanwhile, its counterpart hails from Asia.

 - Shade lovers: Both ground cover plants should be grown in soil rich in organic matter.
 Keep them well-watered, but also make sure the soil drains well.
 Grow in shady areas, as the leaves may bleach out in full sun.